Pnictogen hydride: Pnictogen trihydrides

 These gases have no smell in pure form, instead gaining it when in contact with air.
-Ammonia has an infamous, intense odour resembling urine and/or fish, commonly the result of the decomposition of urea.
-Phosphine, arsine, and stbine smell like fish or garlic.
+Ammonia has an infamous, intense odour resembling urine or fish, commonly the result of the decomposition of urea.
+Phosphine, arsine, and stibine smell like fish or garlic.

 Dipnictogen tetrahydrides

 Dipnictogen tetrahydrides have the chemical formula X2H4.
 These are generally less stable than the trihydrides, commonly decomposing to the trihydride and the pnictogen involved.